Smartphone as a DAP (Digital Audio Player): Is It Possible?

 Physical characteristics of a DAP

-Physically, a DAP usually has a smaller display (screen) than those found on smartphones, as there is no need for a large screen to view a music list or an album cover.
-In addition, the screen resolution is usually 720p or lower, resulting in lower power consumption.
+Physically, a DAP usually has a smaller display than those found on smartphones, since there is no need for a large screen to view a music list or an album cover.
+In addition, the screen resolution is typically 720p or lower, which results in lower power consumption.

-Another physical characteristic found in DAPs is the presence of physical buttons that allow music control without the user needing to turn on the device’s screen to skip to the next track or pause playback.
+Another physical characteristic commonly found in DAPs is the presence of physical buttons that allow music control without requiring the user to turn on the device’s screen to skip to the next track or pause playback.
 Some models also feature a knob [1] for volume adjustment.

-DAPs include audio-oriented connections such as 3.5 mm and 4.4 mm outputs, which can be used to connect headphones, dedicated amplifiers, or DACs with optical and/or coaxial inputs.
-Some models also include an IIS (Inter-Integrated Sound) output.
+DAPs include connections dedicated to audio, such as 3.5 mm and 4.4 mm outputs, which can be used to connect headphones, dedicated amplifiers, or DACs with optical and/or coaxial inputs.
+Some models also provide an IIS (Inter-Integrated Sound) output.

-[1] A knob is a rotary control, similar to a watch crown.
+[1] A knob is a rotary control, similar to the crown of a wristwatch.

 Volume adjustment knob on a DAP (Digital Audio Player) – In the photo, the FiiO X7 MKII model (Image: Vitor Valeri/Hi-Fi Hub)